ThrowTheSwitch/Ceedling/README.md

  > docker run -it --rm -v $PWD/my/project:/home/dev/project throwtheswitch/madsciencelab:latest
 ```

+When the container launches it will drop you into a Z-shell command line that has access to all the tools and utilities available within the container.

-From within the `madsciencelab` container’s project working directory:
+To run Ceedling from within the _MadScienceLab_ container’s shell and project working directory:

 ```shell
  > ceedling test:all